benzittlau/ece-hackathon-intro-to-git/slides.md

 ## CONFIGURING GIT(GUI)
-Skip Setup when Prompted
+Skip GitHub Sign-in when Prompted

-Go to GitHub Desktop => Preferences => Advanced

 Enter your name and e-mail